solinor/solinor-invoice-checking/README.md

 This service is tightly integrated with 10000ft hour reporting service.
 Pull requests for making this more generic will be rejected.

+### Pylint

+Install pylint and pylint-django

+Run pylint with `pylint --load-plugins pylint_django invoice_checking invoices --disable line-too-long --disable missing-docstring`.
+Do not add any new warnings or errors.

 ## Setting up the environment